jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 They tend to be relatively small, well defined, static, implemented completely by the student and once handed in, never revisited.

 **Software Engineering** programs tend to have a lifespan of months to years to decades.
-They tend to be large, a bit ill-defined, dynamic, implemented by teams and require constant maintenance.
+They tend to be large, a bit ill-defined, dynamic, implemented by teams, and require constant maintenance.

 **Computer Science** is about technology and mathematical rigor.
 It focuses upon precision, correctness, and individual mastery.

 **Software Engineering** is about communication with others.
 It's a social science.
 It manages coordination, change, and ambiguity.

-One needs some knowledge of **Computer Science** to practice **Software Engineering**.
+You need a foundation in **Computer Science** to practice **Software Engineering**.
 They are related yet different disciplines.
 I don't know that academia necessarily conveys that distinction these days.
 I think it's getting better with the introduction of **Software Engineering** courses, but I don't think academia has a full grasp on the distinction between **Computer Science** and **Software Engineering** quite yet.